-Being a Tippla member, you have 24/7 access to your reports and scores, so can view it as often as you like.
-Your score and information is refreshed on a monthly basis, so we highly recommend you check it as often as possible.
+Being a Tippla member, you have 24/7 access to your reports and scores.
+This means you can view it as often as you like.
+On Tippla, your score and information is refreshed on a quarterly basis, so we highly recommend you check it as often as possible.

 Each Credit Referencing Agency (CRA) has a unique way of calculating and displaying your score.
 They do this by compiling algorithmic data sets from numerous affiliated sources, so there’s no way to directly compare them.
 This is why Tippla is a little different, we help our members compare their scores in one place, so you don’t waste time going elsewhere.

 All the financially related information Equifax and Experian holds can be viewed in our membership portal.
 The credit bureaus only hold information pertaining to credit, so won’t have access to any sensitive government files, such as a criminal record etc.

 Tippla retrieves credit data from the two leading agencies in AU.
 Experian and Equifax are also the largest globally, so they know a thing or two about credit.
 Bureaus receive information from all the high street banks, credit unions and credit card companies.
 This means the data Tippla retains is more comprehensive as it’s multi-bureau.
 These agencies also receive information from local authorities and the largest lenders must also share their information with all three major agencies.

 The credit scores available through Tippla come from the two major bureaus in Australia - Equifax and Experian.
 Your Equifax credit score is out of 1200, and your Experian rating is out of 1000.